 Be nice to people.
 You never know when you’ll meet a friendly soul willing to host your sorry backpacker ass.

-Eat too much bread.
+Eat (too much) bread.
 It’s filling and cheap.
-Don’t blame us when you get scurvy, though.
+Don’t blame me when you get scurvy, though.

-Want to know more about our epic journey?
+Want to know more about my epic journey?
 Here’s what Lost With Purpose is all about.